Abxdf/minesweeperGame/README.md

 flag is used to open the box when you are sure of the mine

 no-flag is used to open the box when you are not sure of the mine

-Exception are not handled so care should be taken while providing input